Value Props

 Key Features

-- Localized employment contracts with IP and confidentiality
+- Localized employment contracts with confidentiality protection

-- Consolidated payroll funding and FX transparency
+- Consolidated payroll funding with transparent currency exchange

 - Filings, remittances, and statutory reporting